 To date, AWARD has received applications from almost 3,000 women for a total of 320 available fellowships.
 On average, only the top nine percent of applicants are selected each year.

-Nearly 50 percent of AWARD's mentors are African men in senior positions.
+AWARD offers one year of mentoring for all fellows.
+Mentoring is a proven and powerful driver for career development and particularly for retaining women in science.
+All of AWARD mentors are men and women in senior positions.
 They play a key role in influencing organizational culture about the important role of African women scientists.
-Many mentors report that they are better leaders as a result of experience gained through AWARD.
+Many mentors report that they are becoming better leaders as a result of experience gained through AWARD.

 THE AWARD DIFFERENCE